AntonSol919/linkspace/basics.md

 Once a full stack is build, linkspace is very small w.r.t. its features.
 Furthermore, it is designed to be fast/low energy, such that you can stream a video on a potato phone.
-Even single threaded: `dd bs=10G count=1 if=/dev/zero | lk data > /dev/null`

 ### Can you ask people to deal with the added complexity?

 Yes.

 Linkspace lack 3 decades of tooling that made the web relatively easy for users, but that can change.

-The nature of communication over distance is chaotic and asynchronous, so much of the "complexity" is not artificial or accidental.
-Furthermore, the number of configuration could end up smaller: Passwords, Groups, friends can be setup once and used by every application.
-Finally, making people responsible isn't a bad thing, being impotent online is.
+But is it worth it?

+Yes.

+Supernets are a better model of the reality for multi party communication - asynchronous and authenticated.
+In the long run they end up with less moving parts and with fewer configurations.

+Most important, the final responsibility sits with the users.
+It is incredibly dangerous to accept and normalize the paradigm where users give away control, and can't take it back.

+This is the era of digital fiefdoms.
+The next era of the digital supernet will dethrone the host-administrator and have users define what is a 'real' copy.

-### Isn't it a good thing that a host administrates what I and others can see online?:
+### Isn't it a good thing that a host can administrates what I and others see online?

-This can be a service that is provided so end users do not have to worry about seeing questionable content.
+This can be a service that is provided so you do not have to worry about seeing questionable content.
-Similar to how it is done today.

-On the flip side, hosts are currently final and total administrators by virtue of hosting the data.
-Having this as the foundational 'truth' to how billions of people spend hours each day communicating scares the shit out of me.
+Effectively the same as the current system.
+But unlike the current system, you can replace them.

-### Won't it devolve to the same paradigm of centralized systems?:
+### Won't it devolve to the same paradigm of centralized systems?

 Maybe, maybe not.
-If a users can walk away from a host platform without losing their history, the host has to give a better deal than they do now.
+If a users can walk away from a host platform without much trouble, the host has to give a better deal than they do now.

-## Why not <alternative>?
+## Why not [alternative]?

+"Faster email" isn't a significantly better abstraction.
+"Global chain of trust" is slow and not useful for the vast majority of users.

-Some limitations i've found are:
+Some limitations i've found in supernet-like systems are:

 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
 It should be doable in hardware and fast enough to stream video as is.
 Not hand it over to different protocol.
 - No Groups.
 Consequently there is no or little granularity in what you share.
 - No domains.
 Everything becomes one app.
-- Its distracted with facilitating digital signatures and concensus, instead of focusing on the utility without a consensus.
+- Its focused on signatures and consensus instead of the utility when there is none.
-- A blessed/fixed method of exchanging data, instead of a external/modular system to be filled in per use case.
+- A blessed/fixed method of exchanging data - either it fits your use-case or you're out of luck.
-- An ever growing set of built in (stream) protocols to negotiate a state.
-(A consequence of the previous point)
-- A stagnating set of protocols and thus improvements are hard to roll out.
 - Poor (bash) scripting/piping support

 That does not mean I think alternative are worse or useless.